Qumulo/daily-storage-reports-app/readme.md

 ### 4. Set up the configuration file
 Edit *config.json*
 1. Add your Qumulo cluster information and credentials as well as the email credentials/server.
 There are descriptions of all required properties.
-There is also an example
+There is also an example of what a typical config file will look like inside of the *cnofig.json* file.

 ### 5. Setup crontab and the intitial data
-Setup crontab
 Run *setup-crontab.sh* on the command line to install the scheduled data pulls in your crontab.
 ```shell
 ./setup-daily-reports.sh